adityagandhamal/face-detection/README.md

 # Face-detection
 ## Face detection using OpenCV in Python

-### This project detects faces in an image and in a video frame using a pre-trained Haar Cascade classifier.
+### This project detects faces in an image and in a video frame using a pre-trained Haar Cascade Classifier.
 #### Here are some snippets

 #### In a video